jayaraaj/aws-demo/content/30_pre_build_quality_assurance/2_build_execute.md

 ![Cloudformation](/images/module1/Module_1-1.png)

 Please click on your stack name.
 Under Outputs tabs, details of the key services created will reflect.
-Refer screenshot as shown below:
+Refer the screenshot as shown below:

 ![AWS workshop prebuildqa](/images/module1/Module_1-2.png)